-Squamous cell carcinoma or skin cancer is the growth of abnormal cells in the squamous cells.
+Squamous cell skin cancer is the growth of abnormal cells in the squamous cells.
 Squamous cells comprise most of the upper layers of skin.
 Squamous cell carcinoma (SCC) often appear as scaly red patches, elevated growth with a central depression, open sores, or warts—all of which may bleed or become crusty.
 If allowed to grow they can cause disfigurement or even death.

 This type of skin cancer is mainly caused by UV exposure, either from exposure to the sun or the UV from tanning beds.
 SCC can occur on any area of the body; however, they are most commonly found on areas that are most exposed to the sun.
 These areas included the lower lip, scalp, neck, ears, hands, arms, and legs.
 The skin in these body parts often exhibit signs of sun damage, including pigment changes, freckles, wrinkles, and broken blood vessels.